 - ½ cup [58 gr] of oatmeal

 - 4 cups of water

 - 2 cinnamon sticks

-- In a 2 quart [2 lt] pot mix with the remaining ingredients.
-Heat over medium heat, stir constantly.
+Heating: In a 3 quart [3 lt] pot mix with cinnamon, cloves, and nutmeg.
+Heat over medium heat, stirring constantly.

-- Once it breaks the boil, lower heat and simmer until volume has reduced to 3/4 of the original.
+Reducing: Once it breaks the boil, lower heat and simmer until volume has reduced to ¾ of the original.
 Add sugar to taste